khanduras/grav-plugin-uikitifier/README.md

 ## Configuration

 UIKitifier is **enabled** but **not always loaded** by default.
 You can change this behavior by setting `always_load: true` in the plugin's configuration.
-Simply copy the `user/plugins/materializer/uikitifier.yaml` into `user/config/plugins/uikitifier.yaml` and make your modifications.
+Simply copy the `user/plugins/uikitifier/uikitifier.yaml` into `user/config/plugins/uikitifier.yaml` and make your modifications.

+Changes via the Admin Panel will automatically create that file in 'user/config/plugins'.

 ```
 enabled: true